libertychurchuk/libertychurchuk.github.io/_messages/we-re-in-covenant-with-jesus.md

 ---
 file: "/2020/2020-01-05.mp3"
-title: We’re in covenant with Jesus
+title: Commune with the King
 scripture: 1 Corinthians 11:23-34
 date: 2020-01-05 00:00:00 +0000
-description: 'A call to remember the covenant that we are in with God. '
+description: 'A call to remember the covenant that we are in with God, commune with Him. '
 author: _authors/heath-van-staden.md
 series: ''
 duration: ''